adam-pawelek/llmtranslate/README.md

 ### Setting the OpenAI API Key

-Before using SimpleAITranslator with OpenAI, you need to set your OpenAI API key.
+Before using LLM-translate with OpenAI, you need to set your OpenAI API key.
 You can do this by creating an instance of the TranslatorOpenAI class.
 ```python
 from llm_translate.translator import TranslatorOpenAI